grimacingemoji100/rainfall/README.md

 # rainfall
 Question 3 of '27319: Version control with a focus on GitHub and R'

-This repository contains R scripts which create a plot of average rainfall in Oxford and Melbourne To create this plot run these commands in order:
+This repository contains R scripts which create a plot of average rainfall in Oxford and Melbourne.

+To create this plot run these commands in order:
 ```
 Rscript src/combine-data.R